koompios/pionux.org/docs/Pionux-OS.md

 7. Follow the instruction to install the OS to your VirtualMachine.

+If you want to watch the video tutorial of this, you can [Click Here](https://youtu.be/1NZ4XcFevpA)

 <!-- > Minimum requirement: -->

 [//]: # ( TODO: check)